 Clients will need to deconstruct their beliefs and fears about hell, along with other religious beliefs that negatively impact their psychological health.
 While the therapist should resist the client’s unconscious attempts to turn her into a new God-figure who gives her all the answers, the therapist should also realize that religious trauma is rooted in specific teachings and indoctrination.
 Much of the trauma of hell is located in the intellect.
-If the intellectual basis of hellfire ideologies is not addressed, the trauma will not be resolved, no matter how skilled the therapist is in her technique.
+If the intellectual basis of hellfire ideologies is not addressed, the trauma will not be resolved, no matter how skilled the therapist is in his technique.
 The therapist should recognize the importance of cultivating critical thinking and education for healing indoctrination-related trauma.
 This does not mean that the therapist has to be an expert in theology to be effective.
 It does mean that the therapist should be willing to think through ideological dilemmas with the client, offering her own insights and knowledge when it is appropriate to do so.
-Additionally, the client has a kind of personal expertise on her own indoctrination that can make up for the therapist’s knowledge gap.
-The client will educate the therapist on the specific ideologies she was taught that relate to her struggle.
+Additionally, the client has a kind of personal expertise on his own indoctrination that can make up for the therapist’s knowledge gap.
+The client will educate the therapist on the specific ideologies s/he was taught that relate to his struggle.

 It would be countertherapeutic for the therapist to bypass the client’s intellectual process by shifting the therapy session to a different process, such as emotional or somatic work.
 While such a shift may be appropriate at times for clients who defensively and dissociatively intellectualize, therapists should be aware that their own anxiety about a personal lack of knowledge or expertise may cause them to avoid necessary intellectual processing.
 In some cases, the therapist may find it necessary to educate herself on religious trauma and theology, consult a specialist, or refer a client out.
 Clients may also benefit from reading this article and working through it with their therapist, as well as other resources that address their indoctrination in a detailed manner.